raspberrypilearning/silly-eyes/en/step_3.md

 --- /collapse ---

-If you drag your character sprite then it will go in front of the eyes.

 --- collapse ---

 ---
-title: Keeping a sprite at the back
+title: The character is in front of the eyes
 ---

 When you drag a sprite to position it on the Stage it moves in front of the other sprites.

-To get a sprite to stay at the back use:
+To get your character sprite to stay at the back use:

 ```blocks3
 when green flag clicked